 Little Planet Playland

 Step inside this ‘pretend play’ wonderland, and you’ll be instantly transformed into Gulliver.
 There’s a miniature supermarket, forest, pond, farm, castle and kitchen where the kids can be the boss of their very own operation.
 All the play areas are interconnected too, so they can hop from one zone to another easily.
 For creative kids who want to try their hands at arts and crafts, Little Planet Playland has a craft corner where they can let their imaginations run wild.

 The Centrepoint.
 176 Orchard Road #02-21, Singapore 238843. +65 6268 6595.

 Got jumping beans for kids?
 Then take them to this trampoline park, where they can bounce off walls and soar through the air.
-For tinier tots, accompany them in the Free Jumping Area, where 28 interconnected trampolines—some of which are angled at about 45º—will keep them hopping and springing around like acrobats.
+Parents with tinier tots can accompany them through the Free Jumping Area, where 28 interconnected trampolines—some of which are angled at about 45º—will keep them hopping and springing around like acrobats.
 Slightly older kids can try to scale The Wall.
 A cross between a skateboarding half-pipe and regular trampolines, BOUNCE’s most popular feature lets visitors ‘run’ on vertical walls when they jump on cleverly positioned trampolines.

 Cathay Cineleisure.
 8 Grange Road #09-01, Singapore 239695. +65 6816 2879.